- Parking Rules & Regulations

 A. Campus Parking Committee and the Parking Appeals Committee

 The Campus Parking Committee is an advisory body to the vice president for Administration and Finance regarding parking and traffic matters, including long-range plans.
-This committee consists of four faculty, four operating staff, four students, four supportive professional staff, and the director of parking services.
+This committee consists of four faculty, four operating staff, four students, four supportive professional staff, and the coordinator of parking services.
 Correspondence to the committee may be addressed to Campus Parking Services.

 The Parking Appeals Committee reviews appeals for violations and requests for special parking privileges.
 The committee consists of up to ten students, three faculty, three operating staff, three supportive professional staff, one voting member of the Campus Parking Committee, and one non-voting member from Campus Parking Services who serves as coordinator.
 Correspondence may be addressed to Campus Parking Services.